Hacienda Cenote Oxman: Full Visitor’s Guide (2026)

 Cenote Oxman is open to the public seven days a week, from 8 AM to 5 PM.

-As for the entrance fee, the cost is approximately 70 Mexican Pesos (around USD 3.50) for adults.
+As for the entrance fee, the cost is 150 Mexican pesos (around USD 3.50) for adults (only cenote).

-This fee includes access to the cenote, use of life jackets and the privilege of using its on-site facilities such as restrooms and changing areas.
+This fee includes access to the cenote, the use of life jackets, and the privilege of using its on-site facilities, such as restrooms and changing areas.

 Once you enter the premises, there is a small gift shop where you can purchase souvenirs and other local products.
 There are also bathrooms and showers available for use, as well as a restaurant and bar serving up delicious traditional Mexican cuisine.